 Gear Efficiency

-friction, misalignment of pressure angles, lubrication, gear backlash (spacing between meshed gear teeth between two gears) and angular momentum, etc. Different gear setups, different types of gears, different gear materials, and wear and tear on the gear, will all have different efficiencies.
+Unfortunately, by using gears, you lower your input to output power efficiency.
+This is due to obvious things such as friction, misalignment of pressure angles, lubrication, gear backlash (spacing between meshed gear teeth between two gears) and angular momentum, etc. Different gear setups, different types of gears, different gear materials, and wear and tear on the gear, will all have different efficiencies.
 The possible combinations are too big to list, so I will give you an estimated efficiency to expect with each gear type below.
 You can also find a much more exact efficiency by looking up the datasheet on the gears you are using.

 For example, suppose you use two spur gears, you would typically expect efficiency to be around ~90%.
 To calculate, multiply that number by your Velocity_New and Torque_New to get your true output velocity and torque.